Battles of Latrun (1948): 1948 Arab–Israeli War

 After the adoption of the United Nations Partition Plan for Palestine in November 1947, a civil war erupted in the British Mandate of Palestine.
 The Jews living in Jerusalem constituted one of the weak points of the Yishuv and a main cause for concern to its leaders.
 With nearly 100,000 inhabitants, a sixth of the total Jewish population in the Mandate, the city was isolated in the heart of territory under Arab control.

 In January, in the context of the "War of the Roads", the Holy War Army of Abd al-Qadir al-Husayni besieged the Jewish part of the city and stopped convoys passing between Tel Aviv and Jerusalem.
 By the end of March, the tactic proved its worth and the city was cut off.
 The Haganah then launched Operation Nachshon, 4–20 April, and managed to force through a number of large convoys.
-Following the death of Abd al-Qader al-Husayni at al-Qastal, the Arab League's military committee ordered the other Arab force in Palestine, the Arab Liberation Army, to move its forces from Samaria (the northern part of today's West Bank) to the road of Jerusalem and the areas of Latrun, Ramla, and Lydda.
+Following the death of Abd al-Qader al-Husayni at al-Qastal, the Arab League's military committee ordered the other Arab force in Palestine, the Arab Liberation Army, to move its forces from Samaria to the road of Jerusalem and the areas of Latrun, Ramla, and Lydda.

 In the middle of May, the situation for the 50,000 Arab inhabitants of the city and the 30,000–40,000 in the outlying neighbourhoods was no better.
 After the massacre at Deir Yassin and the Jewish offensive of April that triggered the large-scale exodus of the Palestinian Arabs in other mixed cities, the Arab population of Jerusalem was frightened and feared for its fate.
 With the departure of the British on 14 May, the Haganah launched several operations to take control of the city and the local Arab leadership requested King Abdullah of Jordan to deploy his army to come to their aid.

-On 15 May, the situation in the newly declared State of Israel was chaotic with the British leaving.
+On 15 May, the situation in Mandatory Palestine was chaotic with the British leaving and the newly declared State of Israel.
 The Jewish forces gained advantage over the Arab forces, but they feared the intervention of the Arab armies that had been announced for that day.